nobody246/USPSTrackerDaemon/README.md

-# USPSTrackerDaemon for XFCE
+# USPSTrackerDaemon

-Sends periodic XFCE notifications to desktop with USPS package status. requires html-xml-utils package to function properly.
+Sends periodic XFCE notifications to desktop with USPS package status using notify-send. requires html-xml-utils and libnotify-bin packages to function properly.

 **Usage**